avipars/Flipper-Combo/ACCESSORIES.md

     - Theoretically any landyard/strap with a loop will work

-    - It is a pain if you install the band before putting on the silicon case
+    - It is a pain if you install the band before putting on the silicon case (you need to pull the band through the other side of the case)

 * [Carrying Case](https://s.click.aliexpress.com/e/_DeGvqGp)